nikolaosmparoutis/Algorithms_and_Data_Structures_Python/README.md

 # Algorithms and algorithmic challenges from the codeforces.com and other resources.

-My code is part of my hobbie and a refresh of my knowledge.
+My code is part of my hobbie to learn more.